Long-term drought prediction using deep neural networks based on geospatial weather data: Methods

 \subsection{Transformer-based methods}

+We consider two recent transformer-based models, FourCastNet and EarthFormer, adopted for usage in spatiotemporal problems such as drought prediction.

-\paragraph{FourCastNet} FourCastNet (short for Fourier ForeCasting Neural Network) is a weather forecasting model developed by authors from Nvidia~\cite{pathak2022fourcastnet}.
-It constitutes part of their Modulus Sym deep learning framework for solving various applied physics tasks.
-It combines Adaptive Fourier Neural Operator (AFNO) from~\cite{guibas2022adaptive} with Vision Transformer, and the model is both computationally, reducing spatial mixing complexity to $O(N\log N)$, and memory efficient, where $N$ is the sequence length.
-In the original papers, authors produced high-resolution short-term forecasts of wind speed and precipitation.
-We modified the last layer of the model to switch it from regression to classification task and evaluate it for the long-term forecasting problem.
+\paragraph{FourCastNet} Fourier ForeCasting Neural Network (FourCastNet) was developed by ~\cite{pathak2022fourcastnet} as a weather forecasting model and a part of NVIDIA's Modulus Sym deep learning framework for solving applied physics tasks.
+This model combines Adaptive Fourier Neural Operator (AFNO) from~\cite{guibas2022adaptive} with Vision Transformer.
+The model is computationally and memory efficient, with low spatial mixing complexity of $O(N\log N)$, where $N$ is the sequence length.
+The authors produced high-resolution short-term wind-speed and precipitation forecasts in the original papers.
+We modified the last layer of the model, switching it from a regression to a classification task and evaluating it for the long-term forecasting problem with a significantly smaller amount of available data.

-\paragraph{EarthFormer} Vanilla transformers have $O(N^2)$ complexity, and consequently, it is hard to apply them to weather spatio-temporal data because of their large dimensionality.
-Authors ~\cite{gao2022EarthFormer} propose to use the "divide and conquer" method: they divide original data into non-intersecting parts (called cuboids) and use a self-attention mechanism on each cuboid separately in parallel.
-Such an approach allows significantly reduced complexity.
-The authors introduced EarthFormer for regression tasks, so we adopted it for a classification problem.
+\paragraph{EarthFormer} Vanilla transformers have $O(N^2)$ complexity, and consequently, it is hard to apply them to spatiotemporal weather data because of their large dimensionality. \cite{gao2022EarthFormer} suggest using the "divide and conquer" method: they divide the original data into non-intersecting parts (called cuboids) and use a self-attention mechanism on each cuboid separately in parallel.
+Such an approach allows significantly reduced complexity, bridging the gap between transformers and CNNs.
+The authors introduced EarthFormer for regression tasks, and we adopted it for a classification problem in a way similar to FourCastNet.